Rohit-Pal-21/Space_Shooter/README.md

 **Space Shooter** is an alien shooting game created using <a href="https://www.python.org/">python</a> and <a href="https://www.pygame.org/news">pygame</a>.

-This was my first project after learning Python, and it helped me a lot to explore and expand my knowledge on programming skills.
+This was my first project after learning pygame, and it helped me a lot to explore and expand my knowledge on programming skills.

 ## Instructions